eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 This concept intentionally leaves the following decisions open:

-- **who provides and funds the hosted validation environment** — the recurring cloud cost of the full multi-participant bundle has no identified owner; options are the Eclipse Foundation, a member organisation, or a sponsored cloud account (see Section 8.3).
-Without this decision, only the GitHub-native lightweight track is available,
+- **who provides and operates the custom GitHub runners** — the runners with larger hardware for the full multi-participant bundle are the only recurring funded infrastructure of this concept and have no identified owner; options are the Eclipse Foundation, a member organisation, or a sponsored account (see Section 8.3).
+Without this decision, only the GitHub-hosted lightweight track is available,
+- **the approval demarcation between Catena-X e.V. and Eclipse Tractus-X** — release approval is proposed to lie with Tractus-X release management alone; whether and how the association can influence releases, and what the current de facto approval practice is, must be clarified with the Tractus-X project leads,
+- where Catena-X standard conformance tests are located and who owns them — they are not part of TRE as scoped here (Section 6.2); presumably a Catena-X topic,
+- whether the full multi-participant bundle is technically feasible inside (custom) GitHub runners, to be validated early in implementation (Section 9.2),
 - which products should be selected for the first pilot,
-- confirmation of the environment recommendation (hosted cluster for the full bundle, GitHub-native kind for lightweight validation, see Section 9.2),
-- who owns the long-term TRE capability, and how it is staffed,
+- who owns the long-term TRE capability, and how it is staffed (placement with Release Management vs. a dedicated role, Section 4.3),
-- confirmation of the release authority proposal in Section 6.2, including whether Catena-X e.V. and the Tractus-X project leads accept the roles proposed for them,
+- confirmation of the release authority proposal in Section 6.2,
 - where evidence and reporting should be published (provisional recommendation in Section 9.5),
 - confirmation of the exception approval process proposed in Section 6.2,
+- whether an additional "after-the-fact" security assessment (e.g. penetration testing) beyond the TRG-anchored checks should be part of release validation, or dropped — such a step has not existed so far and much is already covered by the TRGs (Sections 9.4, 10.2),
+- how test-coverage expectations are handled, given that strict coverage enforcement was rejected by the committers in the past (Section 10.1),
 - whether extending the `.tractusx` metadata file for the smoke-test declaration (Section 10.1) is acceptable to the TRG owners, and through which change process,
 - whether the environment should remain central or evolve into a more federated model,
 - how quickly the parallel path should be scaled after the pilot.